Shop New Arrivals

 Having a tough time choosing a vanity top for your bathroom?
 With all the options available, it’s important to understand how different materials can address your needs and style.

-You can customize the perfect bath to fit your budget and style.
+Choosing a vanity without a top can help you customize the perfect look that fits your budget and style.
 Be sure to research different countertop types, sizes, sink shapes, colors, and materials to make the right choice for your home, especially when installing your own vanity cabinet and vanity top.

 Before purchasing a new bathroom vanity top, measure your current one, along with the accompanying bathroom vanity.
 To accurately measure, take the width of the front and back of the vanity top and measure from the front edge to the back to find the depth.